Brenden Michael Fairbanks. (Source: Maricopa County Sheriff's Office)

 Fairbanks refused officers' orders to put his son down and then broke the glass of the window with his son's feet as he tried to throw him out the window onto the glass three feet below, according to the document.

-Officers pulled Fairbanks back into the apartment and were able to free his son before using a Taser and eventually striking Fairbanks in order to take him into custody.
+Officers pulled Fairbanks back into the apartment and were able to free his son before using a stun gun and eventually striking Fairbanks in order to take him into custody.